Is Group Health Insurance Worth It for You?

 Employees may pay a portion of the premium through payroll deductions while the employer covers the rest.
 The insurance plan usually includes various healthcare services such as doctor visits, hospital stays, prescription drugs, and preventive care.

+Employers or organizations often purchase a group health insurance policy from an insurance provider and offer it to their employees or members as part of their benefits package.
 Understanding the basics of group health insurance can help you take full advantage of the benefits it offers.
 Knowing the ins-and-outs of your group health insurance can ensure you get the most out of your coverage!

 Key Features of Group Health Insurance Policies